-Washington, DC - U.S. Representative Will Hurd (R-TX) released the following statement after voting for the passage of the Keystone XL Pipeline Act:
+Washington, DC – U.S. Representative Will Hurd (R-TX) released the following statement regarding the resignation of Katherine Archuleta, Director of the Office of Personnel Management (OPM):

 In The News

 Rep. Will Hurd said Tuesday "there were no credible threats" to the United States "as of two days ago" from individuals from the seven majority-Muslim countries covered by President Donald Trump's executive order travel ban.